siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 ## Summary

-This document defines the meaning of all technical terms and symbols used in the Maxwell Universe Research program.
+This document defines the meaning of all technical terms and symbols used in the Maxwell Universe Research Program.

-Definitions are **operational**, **descriptive**, and **context-specific**.
+Definitions are operational, descriptive, and context-specific.
 They describe how quantities are used and related in the theory; they do not assert what reality “is made of.”

-No term implies "particles" or separate non-electromagnetic substances, forces, etc.
+No term implies particles, separate substances, or non-electromagnetic forces.

-This glossary is intended to be **canonical**.
+This glossary is intended to be canonical.

 ## Fundamental Quantities